psipred/s4pred/README.md

 MGDIQVQVNIDDNGKNFDYTYTVTTESELQKVLNELMDYIKKQGAKRVRISITARTKKEAEKFAAILIKVFAELGYNDINVTFDGDTVTVEGQL
 CCCEEEEEEECCCCCEEEEEEEECCHHHHHHHHHHHHHHHHHCCCCEEEEEEEECCHHHHHHHHHHHHHHHHHCCCCEEEEEEECCEEEEEEEC
 ```
-The above example output of this file is located in `examples/1qys_ss.fas`.
+The above example output of this file is located in `[examples/1qys_ss.fas](examples/1qys_ss.fas)`.

+The `horiz` option outputs the results in the PSIPRED horizontal format (PSIPRED HFORMAT).
+We maintain this output parity with PSIPRED not only for continuity's sake but also as the HFORMAT is leveraged by the [PSIPRED Workbench](http://bioinf.cs.ucl.ac.uk/psipred/) for graphics, where S4PRED will hopfully soon be added as an option.
+There is an example of the format  included in `[examples/1qys.horiz](examples/1qys.horiz)`.

 - `--fas-conf`
     - Including this flag has S4PRED output the 3-class confidence scores (i.e. those output in the `.ss2` format) as three additional lines if using `.fas` output.
 As the second line is the sequence, and the third line is the class assignment, the fourth through sixth lines are the loop, helix, and strand probabilities respectively.